7 Best Waterproof iPod/MP3 Players for Swimming in 2017

 Thankfully this is a sports MP3 which you’ll probably only use for a couple hour workouts and you’ll probably not spend half a day in the pool either.

-With 8GB of on-board space there is plenty of room for your favorite music, additionally you can download one of the many certified training programs from their website.
+With 8GB of on-board space there is plenty of room for your favorite music.

 The training programs cover everything you can imagine, from weight lifting to belly fat training.